Batchu-Sai/Indralux/README.md

 <p align="center">
   <a href="https://indralux.streamlit.app/">Live App</a> •
-  <a href="https://github.com/yourusername/Indralux">GitHub Repo</a> •
+  <a href="https://github.com/Batchu-Sai/Indralux">GitHub Repo</a> •
   <a href="docs/metrics_table.md">Full Metrics Table</a> •
   <a href="#how-it-works">How It Works</a>
 </p>

 Quantifying endothelial barrier disruption with image-based metrics.

-Indralux is an advanced image analysis pipeline purpose-built to quantify blood-brain barrier (BBB) disruption, particularly in response to agents like mannitol.
-It combines biologically grounded quantification with metrics inspired by structural engineering and image science.
+Indralux is an advanced image analysis pipeline.
+It combines biologically grounded quantification with metrics inspired by structural engineering and image science, oriented towards cellular barrier diruption analyses

 ---

 ## Key Features

-- Segment individual endothelial cells from immunofluorescent images
+- Segment individual cells from immunofluorescent images
 - Compute per-cell and per-image metrics for:
   - VE-cadherin localization and signal-to-noise
   - Actin cytoskeleton integrity